What do you think about when you hear the word coma? A coma (say:

 Some comatose people are unable to breathe on their own and need the help of a

-tube placed in the windpipe.
-The hospital staff also tries to prevent bedsores in
+placed in the windpipe.
+The hospital staff also tries to prevent bedsores in someone

-someone who is comatose.
-Bedsores are open sores on the body that come from lying
+who is comatose.
+Bedsores are open sores on the body that come from lying in one place

 It can be very upsetting and frustrating for a person's family to see someone they